mindsdb/mindsdb/docs/mindsdb-docs/docs/connect/dbeaver.md

     ```text
     Hostname: `cloud.mindsdb.com`
     Port: `3306`
-    Username: *your MindsDB Cloud username*
+    Username: *your MindsDB Cloud username*  # your Mindsdb Cloud email address is your username
     Password: *your MindsDB Cloud password*
     Database: *leave it empty*
     ```